 Some people prefer chisels with the mitsuura detail for their appearance.
 I admit mitsuura look sexy, but I am not a fan of using this detail unless it is truly necessary because of the downsides I will not deal with in this already overlong post.

-If I can liken the atsunomi to a shire horse, then the usunomi is an eagle.
-Both are beautiful powerful animals, but just as one wouldn’t use a draught horse to chase down a rabbit, or a peregrin to pull a plow, neither oiirenomi nor atsunomi are as effective as the usunomi for paring and cleaning joints.
+If I can liken the atsunomi to a shire horse, then the usunomi is a falcon.
+Both are beautiful powerful animals, but just as one wouldn’t use a draught horse to chase down a rabbit, or a peregrine to pull a plow, neither oiirenomi nor atsunomi are as effective as the usunomi for paring and cleaning joints.

 The usunomi is one of those tools that is a pleasure to use.